Simon Hornblower

 Simon Hornblower, FBA (born 29 May 1949) is an English classicist and academic.
-He is Professor of Classics and Ancient History in the University of Oxford and senior research fellow of All Souls College, Oxford.
+He was Professor of Classics and Ancient History in the University of Oxford and, before retiring, was most recently a senior research fellow at All Souls College, Oxford.

 Biography

-Born in 1949, he was educated at Eton College, where he was a King's Scholar; at Jesus College, Cambridge, where he took a first class in Part I of the Classical Tripos in 1969; and at Balliol College, Oxford, where he took first-class honours in Literae Humaniores in 1971 (BA and hence subsequently MA) and a DPhil in 1978 with a thesis entitled Maussollos of Karia.
+Born in 1949, he was educated at Eton College, where he was a King's Scholar, before being awarded a scholarship to Jesus College, Cambridge, where he took a first class in Part I of the Classical Tripos in 1969, and was taught for a time by Moses (later Sir Moses) Finley.
+He then moved to Balliol College, Oxford, where he took first-class honours in Literae Humaniores in 1971 (BA and hence subsequently MA) and a DPhil in 1978 with a thesis entitled Maussollos of Karia.

 In 1971, he was elected to a Prize Fellowship of All Souls College, Oxford, which he held until 1977.
 From 1978 until 1997, he was university lecturer in ancient history in the University of Oxford and fellow and tutor in classics at Oriel College, Oxford, including one year, 1994/95, in which he was a member of the Institute for Advanced Study in Princeton, New Jersey.
 He moved to University College London, where in 1998 he was appointed professor of classics and ancient history.
 In 2006 he was promoted with the title Grote Professor of Ancient History, retaining the title professor of classics.

 He was elected a Fellow of the British Academy in 2004.

-Hornblower was elected senior research fellow of All Souls College, Oxford, taking up his appointment in Michaelmas Term 2010.
+Hornblower was elected to a senior research fellowship at All Souls College, Oxford, taking up his appointment in Michaelmas Term 2010.
 At the same time, the Recognition of Distinction Committee conferred upon him the title Professor of Classics and Ancient History.
+He retired at the end of the term of his fellowship in 2016.